Hikmet Karaman: 2004–2010

 In the same year, Hikmet Karaman started coaching Kayserispor.
 He came to the job facing a challenging problem.
 Kayserispor had only been able to accumulate 2 points in the first 7 weeks of the season before his arrival.
 He successfully laid the foundations of today's Kayserispor by getting only 4 losses in 17 games in the second half.
 Thus, he was able to save Kayserispor from relegation.
 In the summer of 2006, he signed with MKE Ankaragücü again in the Turkish Super League.
 The following season, he left MKE Ankaragücü for Ankaraspor.
 Hikmet Karaman helped Ankaraspor, which had only received 3 points in 9 games with no wins, stay in the Super League at the end of the season.
 In 2008, Hikmet Karaman started managing Antalyaspor in the second division and led the team to a promotion.
 In the 2009–2010 season, Hikmet Karaman came back to MKE Ankaragücü towards the end of the season and helped the team stay in the Super League, with five wins, in spite of the negative expectations.
-In 2010, he took over Manisaspor with 0 points after four games, and finished the season with 41 points with, even, some victories against the Turkish giants.
+In 2010, he took over Manisaspor with 0 points after four games, and finished the season with 41 points with, even, some victories against The Big Three.

 2012–

 In the 2012–13 season, Hikmet Karaman came to Gaziantepspor, replacing Abdullah Ercan.
 On February 4, 2013, Hikmet Karaman terminated his contract with Gaziantepspor and signed with Bursaspor two days later.
 After defeat of 0–3 at home to FK Vojvodina in UEFA Europa League second qualifying round, he was dismissed from Bursaspor, just before beginning of Turkish Super League 2013–14 season.
+On 11 December 2014, he was appointed as the manager of Çaykur Rizespor after Mehmet Özdilek.
+During the 2014-2015 season, he coached Rizespor for 22 matches and finished 14th in the league.
+He was kept as the manager of Rizespor in the following three seasons, coaching the team for 128 matches until he parted ways with the club by mutual agreement in 2017.

+On 18 October 2024, the Moldovan Super Liga club Zimbru Chisinau announced that they had reached an agreement with Karaman for the head coach position.